The Hepworth Wakefield Wins Art Fund Museum of the Year 2017

 The Hepworth Wakefield has been chosen as Art Fund Museum of the Year 2017.

-It was announced at a dinner at the British Museum on Wednesday 5 July 2017, that The Hepworth Wakefield has been chosen as Art Fund Museum of the Year 2017.
-The £100,000 prize is the world’s largest and most prestigious prize for museums, rewarding the museum that has shown exceptional imagination, innovation and creativity in all areas of the business.
+At a dinner at the British Museum on Wednesday 5 July 2017, it was announced that The Hepworth Wakefield has been chosen as Art Fund Museum of the Year 2017.

 Particular thanks to our major investors Arts Council and the originator of The Hepworth Wakefield – Wakefield Council – led by Cllr Peter Box.
 We’ve benefitted from a close working relationship with a local authority that thoroughly understands and supports the value and power of culture in transforming the quality of people’s lives in the Wakefield district.

 Something very special is happening in our part of Yorkshire as we’ve now got two Museums of the Year with our near neighbour Yorkshire Sculpture Park who won it in 2014.’

 Simon Wallis, Director of The Hepworth Wakefield, when collecting the award

 ‘I’d like to congratulate and thank the superb team at the gallery for all their outstanding work.
 This award belongs to all of you who make The Hepworth what it is with your unflagging passion, commitment and imagination.
 You do so much to attract such large numbers to the gallery year on year and to bring the gallery, our programme and our collections alive.’